klauseduard/under-over-models/chapters/02-software-time-estimation.md

 #### Practical Implementation

-To effectively implement Monte Carlo simulation for software estimation:
+To effectively implement Monte Carlo simulation for software estimation you might want to:

 1. **Start with three-point estimates** as the foundation for task distributions
 2. **Use appropriate distribution types**: